Žeteoci: 1966–1971

-The band was formed in the autumn of 1966 by Mijo Bergovec, Mato Dukić, Mijo Gabrić and Josip Pustički and was initially named Bijeli Kolari (White Wheelwrights).
+The band was formed in the autumn of 1966 by Mijo Bergovec, Mato Dukić, Mijo Gabrić and Josip Pustički and was initially named Bijeli Kolari (White Wheelwrights, "White" in the band's name coming from custom of Yugoslav 1960s bands to include a color in their name; popular Yugoslav bands of the era included Bijele Strijele, Crni Biseri and Crveni Koralji).
 At the time of the formation, all four members were students of the Zagreb Catholic Faculty of Theology.
+They were encouraged to take up guitar by their confessor Josip Salač, during their staying at the convent on the island of Čiovo in the summer of 1966.

-Initially the four performed only among the friends, with Dukić singing and other three playing guitars, and had their first public appearance in 1967, when they appeared in Television Belgrade show Koncert za ludi mladi svet (A Concert for Young Crazy World).
+Initially, they performed only among their professors and fellow students, with Dukić singing and other three playing guitars.
+Fearing the reaction of the church circles to theology students performing popular music, the four opened their first performance by quoting Matthew 11:16-17: "We played the pipe for you, and you did not dance; we sang a dirge, and you did not mourn".
+They had their first public appearance in 1967, when they appeared in Television Belgrade show Koncert za ludi mladi svet (A Concert for Young Crazy World).

-By 1968 the band acquired all the necessary equipment—with their first electric guitar being a gift from Cardinal Franjo Šeper—performing in the following lineup: Mijo Bergovec (vocals, guitar, organ), Mato Dukić (vocals, bass guitar), Valent Bogadi (guitar) and Mijo Gabrić (drums).
+By 1968, the band had acquired all the necessary equipment, with their first electric guitar being a gift from Cardinal Franjo Šeper, and started performing in the following lineup: Mijo Bergovec (vocals, guitar, organ), Mato Dukić (vocals, bass guitar), Mijo Gabrić (drums), with a new member, Valent Bogadi (guitar).
 This lineup had their first public performance on 3 February 1969, in the Iskra Hall in Zagreb.
 The band performed beat music with religious lyrics, so the Yugoslav press nicknamed them "električari u haljama" ("electric musicians in robes").
-Their repertoire also included compositions by French singer-songwriter and Jesuit Aimé Duval, in their own arrangements and with Serbo-Croatian lyrics, and other spiritual songs.
+Their repertoire also included compositions by French singer-songwriter and Jesuit Aimé Duval, in their own arrangements and with Serbo-Croatian lyrics, as well as other spiritual songs.
+The group also self-published the song book Muzika ljudske duše (Music of the Human Soul), sold on their concerts.